… and i yearn for yarn to follow the braid

 Our sensitivity, stillness, receptivity, storytelling, intuition, healing and nurturing abilities are not treasured as they should be; because once upon a time, and in some cultures today still, these are the foundations of a community.
 Motherhood is often times even seen as a limitation to career advancement leading to financial loss or constraints.
 Pregnancy nowadays is causing so much stress to women, and more than ever before in humanity, women are facing fertility problems, which is a direct reflection of how unhealthy our world has become, and how disconnected from ourselves we are.

 There are so many toxins and altering substances changing our natural biological functions, such as in our food and beauty products.
 It is never the right time get married, to be a wife, a mother, and “is that all you’ll be, just a mother”?
 As if being a wife and mother aren’t an honour and life’s greatest devotion.
-And of course not all women want to be mothers and they shouldn’t have to be if they don’t want to – but I am certainly against those who shame other women for their choices in life, and I’ve heard some pretty horrific and mean statements said by women, who call themselves feminists.
-We have forgotten how to create and hold sacred space for other women and the power of sisterhood.
+And of course not all women want to be mothers and they shouldn’t have to be if they don’t want to – but I can comfortably say that I’ve rarely been as shocked as I was when I heard women shame stay-at-home moms.
+We have to learn to be able to accept other people and their choices, because we all have our own unique paths, and we are all at different phases in our life.
+We have forgotten how to just create and hold sacred space for other women and the power of sisterhood.

 Many women are so disconnected from themselves that they don’t even realize it; they live in fear and shame and guilt without even knowing it.
 And we are forgetting who we are; we are forgetting our roots, our history, our grandmothers, our wisdom, our sensitivity, and we are forgetting to celebrate one another and every phase of our life.